 3. Master artisans participate in state and regional exhibitions.
 In the last three years, this has included:

-In 2017, the Leading Theme: Black and White exhibit organized by the Latvian Folk Art Union.
+The Leading Theme: Black and White exhibit organized by the Latvian Folk Art Union, 2017.

-In 2018, the Applied Art Exhibition at the XXVI Latvian Song and XVI Dance Festival organized by the Latvian National Centre for Culture at the Rīga Art Space;
+The Applied Art Exhibition at the XXVI Latvian Song and XVI Dance Festival organized by the Latvian National Centre for Culture at the Rīga Art Space, 2018;

 The Arts and Crafts Exhibition Leading Theme: Festivities organized by the Latvian Folk Art Union.

-In 2019 and 2020, the Latvian Arts and Crafts exhibitions "Birds in Colour and Composition" and "Flowers in Colour and Composition" at the Mēru Manor Museum in Smiltene, organized by the Smiltene Municipality and the Folk Art Studio Smiltene.
+The Latvian Arts and Crafts exhibitions "Birds in Colour and Composition" and "Flowers in Colour and Composition" at the Mēru Manor Museum in Smiltene, organized by the Smiltene Municipality and the Folk Art Studio Smiltene, 2019 and 2020.

 Seminars and summer camps are being planned for the long term with the support of Mazsalaca Municipality and Cultural Centre, the Latvian National Centre for Culture, and the State Culture Capital Foundation.